-Honors Clubs are semester-long afterschool clubs facilitated by UNL's honors students.
+Honors Clubs are semester-long afterschool clubs facilitated by UNL's Honors students.
 They are paid, experiential learning opportunities that give our students specific skills while meeting a community need.
+They also fulfill the UHON 201H credit.
 During the duration of the club, students are reflecting on their experiences, both individually and in a group setting.
 This is a mutually beneficial experience.
 Honors students get an opportunity to share their passion without the pressure of a formal setting

 - Our students gain skills such as creative problem solving, communication, and adaptability.